-Bleach mixture must be prepared every 7 days, do not use a mixture that is greater than 7 days since preparation
+Bleach mixture must be prepared every 7 days, do not use a mixture that is more than 7 days old.

 Procedure

 Using graduated cylinder measure out bleach volume to be 20% of total spray bottle volume.
-For example if using a 500mL spray bottle measure out 100mLs of bleach
+For example if using a 500mL spray bottle measure out 100mL of bleach